-The pink triangle first appeared in Nazi Germany as an inmate marking used in Hitler’s concentration camps during WWII.
-The triangles were downward-pointing fabric badges sewn onto one’s outer garments, color categorizing prisoners by “kind.”
+The pink triangle first appeared in Nazi Germany as a prisoner marking used in Hitler’s concentration camps during WWII.
+The triangles were fabric badges sewn onto one’s outer garments, color categorizing inmates by “kind.”

-Reclaimed as symbols of pride and solidarity for the LGBT community (lesbian, gay, bisexual, transgender), the dark history of the triangles made way for a global icon born in 1978 and debuted that same year during the San Francisco Gay and Lesbian Freedom Day Parade:
+Reclaimed as symbols of pride and solidarity for the LGBTQ community (lesbian, gay, bisexual, transgender, questioning), the dark history of the triangle patches made way for a global icon born in 1978 and debuted that same year during the San Francisco Gay and Lesbian Freedom Day Parade:

-Gilbert Baker recently spoke with the Syracuse New Times about the rainbow flag, it’s meaning and history.
+I spoke with Gilbert Baker for the Syracuse New Times about the rainbow flag, it’s meaning and history.